 The truth?
-Most hoof care professionals are afraid… myself included.
+Most hoof care professionals are afraid, myself included.
 We navigate our days with an underlying fear of getting hurt while being under a 1,000-pound animal whose behavior we often cannot control.
-Out of this fear, derives certain behavior patterns that only surface under this unique set of fear-based circumstances.
+This fear drives certain behavior patterns that only surface under this unique set of circumstances.

 Fear of failure, fear of injury, fear of income loss, fear of the unknown… fear creates an escalating ladder of emotions that include:

 - Loss of Control